 However, this system was changed on 1 June 2018 in Selangor, when the state created a new land tax to replace the quit rent for strata properties, called the parcel rent or Cukai Petak.

 Unlike the previous billing system where parcel owners would be billed the divided portion of their quit rent in their maintenance charges; under the parcel rent – each parcel owner would be billed the entire square footage of the building.
 Furthermore, the billing and collection of payment of the parcel rent would be handled by the Land Office or PTG.

 What is a parcel rent bill in Malaysia?

 Using the previous example above, this means that each parcel owner would have to pay the full quit rent of RM200 to the Land Office annually.
 Understandably, this came as a shock to many strata property owners as their parcel rent skyrocketed so suddenly after the conversion – the RM10 paid previously is 20 times less than the current amount!

 If you are wondering where you can pay your quit rent in Selangor, PTG Selangor has recently introduced an online payment method at ehasil.selangor.gov.my.

-But why was Quit Rent converted to parcel rent for strata properties?
+Why was Quit Rent converted to Parcel Rent for strata properties?